How Oral Probiotics Work

 FAQ – How Oral Probiotics Work

-Oral probiotics introduce beneficial bacteria that may help support the balance of microorganisms in the mouth.
+Oral probiotics introduce beneficial bacteria that may help support microbial balance and a healthier oral environment.

 Do oral probiotics replace brushing and flossing?

-No. Oral probiotics are designed to complement traditional oral hygiene practices such as brushing, flossing, and dental checkups.
+No. Oral probiotics are designed to complement regular brushing, flossing, and professional dental care.

 @As an Amazon Associate, I earn from qualifying purchases.